rpw199912j/mit_model_code/README.md

 high-quality experimental structures files from the ICSD database, with a few from the Springer and Materials Project databases.

-**Note**: Unfortunately, we can not share the collected CIF files directly due to copyright concerns.
-However, you can find the material ID of the compounds included in our dataset [here](https://github.com/rpw199912j/mit_model_code/blob/master/data/processed/IMT_Classification_Dataset_Processed_v9.xlsx)
+**Note**: Unfortunately, we can not directly share the collected CIF files due to copyright concerns.
+However, you can find the material ID of the compounds included in our dataset [here](https://github.com/rpw199912j/mit_model_code/blob/master/data/processed/csv_version/IMT_Classification_Dataset_Processed_v9.csv)
 (you should look at the `struct_file_path` column to find the IDs).
 If you have access, you can use those IDs to download CIF files from ICSD & Springer.

 ### 1.2 Generate ionization lookup dataframe